A. E. Hamilton: History

 Hamilton was the younger son (Note: Henry Arthur Hamilton, born Adelaide 1872, son of William Hamilton, also a prize-winning student at P.A.C., he died of typhus in Perth at age 24.) of pastoralist William Hamilton (1830 – 16 June 1911) and Annie Hamilton (c.
 1839 – 5 August 1903) of "Strathearn" East Terrace, Adelaide.
 He was partners with George Wilcox in Koonamore Station, and with Samuel Mills in Lake Everard, Chandada, Beetaloo, Teetulpa and Yackara stations.

 Hamilton was educated at Prince Alfred College, a consistent prize-winning student and athlete 1882–1889.
 He studied wool classing and sheep breeding at the School of Mines and Industries, Adelaide.

 During the Great War, he served as a paymaster, and in September 1917 promoted to major in command of the Australian Army Pay Corps, 4th Military District.

 Pastoral

 He inherited his father's position in the firm of Hamilton & Wilcox, Ltd, managers of Koonamore sheep station near Waukaringa, South Australia.
 The company was wound up voluntarily in September 1928.
 Hamilton and Sidney Wilcox were appointed liquidators.

 He was a member of the Royal Agricultural and Horticultural Society council from 1905 and chairman of the pastoral committee in 1908.
 He was appointed the pastoral committee's representative on the executive council in 1914 and a member of the finance committee in 1915.

-He was a vice-president from 1923–1925, and chairman of the showground committee 1927–1928.
+He was a vice-president from 1923 to 1925, and chairman of the showground committee 1927–1928.

 He was a member of the South Australian Stockowners' Association from 1917 to 1948, vice president and treasurer then president 1923–1925.